Review of Royal Angkor in Kingston, Ontario

 The presentation was appealing.
 You can see the chopped spring roll and grilled pork up front and centre.
 The lettuce, julienned carrots, and bean sprouts add a nice touch of colour to the dish.

 The spring rolls were good.
-They didn't pop with flavour but were okay.
+They didn't pop with flavour but they were okay.
 Same with the grilled pork.
 The noodles and veggies were quite nice with the fish sauce.

 There weren't any Thai basil in the dish, which would have elevated the flavour and given it a refreshing note.
 I also thought the spring rolls and grilled pork could have used a bit more spice or umami flavour.